ismanish/optimized-question-generator/README.md

 # Optimized Question Generator 🚀

-This repository contains an **optimized version** of the question generation API with significant performance improvements through async processing and shared summary generation.
+This repository contains an **optimized version** of the question generation API with significant performance improvements through **TRUE parallel processing** and shared summary generation.

 ## 🎯 Key Optimizations